VermontSports Betting

 📜 H.127 (2023)

 Vermont legalized online sports betting through H.127, signed by Governor Phil Scott on June 14, 2023.
 The Vermont Department of Liquor and Lottery was given regulatory authority.
-Vermont became the 38th US state to legalize sports betting.
+The bill set the legal age at 21 and capped the market at a small group of mobile-only operators selected by competitive bid.

 🏛️ Three-Operator Market